-Just over the Bay Bridge, Oakland is not only close to the city, but there's an endless amount of things to do, places to eat and no shortage of hipsters.
+Just over the Bay Bridge, Oakland is not only close to San Francisco, but there's an endless amount of things to do, places to eat and no shortage of hipsters.

-Temescal (pronounced Teh-mez-cal) is a hip, up-and-coming area with a mix of old culture and new developments.
-At the heart of the town is Telegraph Ave., which is lined with cool restaurants of all ethnicities and flavors, coffee shops, yoga studios and boutiques.
+Temescal (pronounced Teh-mez-cal) is a hip, up-and-coming neighborhood with a mix of old culture and new developments.
+At the heart of the city is Telegraph Avenue — it's lined with cool restaurants of all ethnicities and flavors, coffee shops, yoga studios and boutiques.

 Walnut Creek is a quaint town that has a mix of suburban homes, lots of high-end shopping and restaurants with a warmer climate than its San Francisco counterpart.

-It's family friendly with lots of parks, great schools and those good old weekend farmer's markets.
-Catch the Art and Wine Festival at the start of the summer in June or run weekend errands at the outdoor Walnut Creek Mall.
+It's family-friendly with lots of parks, great schools and those good old weekend farmer's markets.
+Catch the Art and Wine Festival at the start of the summer in June or enjoy live music, shopping and dining in downtown Walnut Creek.

 Easily accessible by the highway and from BART, Dublin has a thriving community and offers an abundance of shopping and restaurants.
 It's known as “Crossroads of the Bay Area" because it sits between two major highways, the 580 and the 680.

-Go for a walk at nearby Iron Horse Trail and quench your thirst at a local favorite taproom, Thirsty Bay, Tap N' Pour.
+Go for a walk at nearby Iron Horse Regional Trail and quench your thirst at a local favorite taproom, Thirsty Bay Tap N' Pour.

-While the nightlife isn't quite the same as San Francisco, there are weekend festivals, wine tasting and a thriving pub scene.
+While the nightlife isn't quite the same as San Francisco, there are weekend festivals, wine tastings and a thriving pub scene.